 His roles have included Support Worker/Co-Worker/Key Worker, Transition to Work Coordinator, CJP Implementer, Group Home Coordinator and NIDS Local Area Commander.
 His varied roles have always involved close liaison with clients and their families, whilst his strength lies in building strong relationships with clients and their families.
 Mark works on building trust and bonds that allow him to contribute in a positive way to those he is working with.

 He brings positivity and a sense of fun to his work.

 Where are we?

-Our courses are held in Sydney’s Eastern Suburbs at the Community Hall at St Matt’s Anglican Church, on the corner of Lord Street & Botany Road, Botany NSW 2019 (1331 Botany Road).
+Our courses are held in Sydney’s Eastern Suburbs at the Community Hall at St Matt’s Anglican Church.
+The hall is on the corner of Lord Street & Botany Road, Botany NSW 2019 (1331 Botany Road).

-This is a great space that has a full kitchen, lots of room, a good under cover outdoor space, parking on site with two bus stops within one block.
+This is a great space that has a full kitchen, lots of room, a good undercover outdoor space, parking on site.
+There are also two bus stops within one block.
 The hall and bathrooms are fully accessible.